secwexen/security-playbooks/docs/product/what-is-security-playbooks.md

 # What is Security Playbooks?

-**Security Playbooks** is a cybersecurity educational repository designed for cybersecurity professionals and SOC analysts.
+**Security Playbooks** is a cybersecurity educational repository designed for detection engineers, threat hunters, incident responders, security engineers, cybersecurity professionals and SOC analysts.